stjernberg/stjernberg/README.md

 - ✨ I’m a Fontend Developer, graduated from Technigo Bootcamp Februrary 2021.

-- 🌱 I’m currently working on the final assignment, using React and Redux combined with Express and MongoDB for backend storage.
+- 🌱 I’m currently working on a website for We Exist 👉https://weexist.se/

 - 🖥️ My tech favourites are React, Redux, CSS and Styled Components.